Sujatha Singh: Foreign Secretary

 In 2013, Sujatha Singh succeeded Ranjan Mathai as Foreign Secretary of India.
 Though Singh was senior by tenure, her appointment as foreign secretary over S. Jaishankar was criticised by citing her inexperience in holding key diplomatic offices.
 The fact that she had never served as ambassador to any of India's neighbouring nations, unlike Jaishankar, was seen as a challenge.

-In the normal course, she should have retired from the Indian Foreign Service in July 2014 upon her 60th birthday, but appointments to the position of foreign secretary are usually made for a tenure of two years, and such was the case with her.
+In the normal course, she should have retired from the IFS in July 2014 upon her 60th birthday, but appointments to the position of foreign secretary are usually made for a tenure of two years, and such was the case with her.
 She thus received an extension in service of thirteen months, and her two-year term as Foreign Secretary should have ended in August 2015.
 However, a government order on 28 January 2015, issued by the newly elected government of Narendra Modi, terminated her extended service and appointed another person to the post of Foreign Secretary.
 This was S. Jaishankar, who as Indian Ambassador to the United States had played a key role during Indian Prime Minister Modi's visit to the US, and in US President Obama's visit to India.